Beyoncé's twins are here!

 "'4' has been my favorite number since I was a kid," Beyoncé revealed in her "Year of 4" feature.
 "It's the number of my birthday, September 4, my mother's birthday, January 4, my husband's birthday, December 4, it's the anniversary of my wedding [April 4]."

 So while she didn't care to wait till Feb.
-4, isn't this Jedi mind math so much better?
+4, wasn't that Jedi mind math so much better?

-But as her picture so definitively illustrates, there was only so much more time to go before people were going to catch on and not take silence for an answer.
+But as her picture so definitively illustrated, there was only so much more time to go before people were going to catch on and not take silence for an answer.

 Beyoncé was understandably pretty far along, close to five months, before she cradled her bump in a now-iconic orange dress and announced at the 2011 MTV Video Music Awards that she was pregnant.